-The historical Pamir Highway, officially called M41, is an excellent challenge for a 4x4 adventure travelers.
-Most of the road is paved (in very bad conditions) and the length of the road is 2.038 km kilometers linking Termez (Uzbekistan) and Kara-Balta (Kyrgyzstan) going through the Pamir Mountains.
+The historical Pamir Highway (M41) is an excellent challenge for a 4x4 adventure travelers.
+Most of the road is paved (in very bad conditions) and stretches more than 1,200km between Osh (in Kyrgyzstan) and Dushanbe (in Tajikistan) through the Pamir Mountains.
 The road is heavily damaged in places by erosion, earthquakes, landslides, and avalanches.

 The Pamir Highway (M41) is 1.252 km (778 miles) long running from Osh (the second-largest city in Kyrgyzstan, located in the Fergana Valley) to Dushanbe (the capital and largest city of Tajikistan).
 Running through one of the world's wildest locations, it’s said to be one of the most epic road trips.

 Where is the Pamir Highway?

 Most of the Pamir Highway is located in Tajikistan, a country situated in the middle of Central Asia with India to the south and China to the east, but the highway also goes through Afghanistan, Uzbekistan and Kyrgyzstan in Central Asia.

 The majority of the Pamir Highway is a 2-lane paved road.
 However, do expect many potholes, uneven road, chunks of asphalt missing and many twists and turns.
 The condition of the asphalt depends; sometimes it is really bad.
 Construction and maintenance levels vary substantially along the highway.
 Riding the Pamir Highway in a sedan 2-wheel drive is possible all the way, although some parts will be a struggle.